Hales, Wayne B.

 In 1916, Hales was married to Isabel Ethel Wilson.
 They had six children.
 Isabel died in 1963.
 Hales later married Vivian Parkinson.

-After his death, a Wayne B. Hales memorial scholarship was established in Hales' honor.
+After his death on May 3, 1980, a Wayne B. Hales memorial scholarship was established in Hales' honor.

 Citation:Human progress through science, 1948: t.p.
 (Dr. Wayne B. Hales, professor of physics, Brigham Young University)